California Appeals Court Rules Hospitals Can be Responsible for Employees’ Sexual Abuse

 Many male mental health workers have been held responsible for sexual abuse before, although it does not always involve elderly patients as is the case now.
 Last Tuesday, Justice Arthur Gilbert of the state appeals court had to preside over a case in which abused hospital patients were awarded hefty damages for suffering sexual abuse by an employee of a psychiatric hospital.

 The San Francisco Chronicle reported that Juan Valencia, a mental health worker at Aurora Vista del Mar, was accused and held responsible for sexual abuse at a Ventura psychiatric hospital by a district court jury.

 Furthermore, the victims, who are 65, were two elderly patients who were abused while in the care of the psychiatric hospital.
 In a landmark ruling, the jury assigned a significant part of the blame to Aurora Vista del Mar, with the judge ruling that the Southern California hospital recklessly and maliciously neglected to provide proper care for the female patients who were abused.

-This ruling was of great importance because it showed that psychiatric hospitals can be held responsible for sexual assaults in cases where the perpetrator is one of the employees.
+This ruling was of great importance because it showed that psychiatric hospitals could be held responsible for sexual assaults in cases where the perpetrator is one of the employees.
 An award of $6.75 million was granted as noneconomic damages to the victims.

-Both Aurora Vista del Mar and its parent company, Signature Healthcare Services were found to have been guilty on the following grounds:
+Both Aurora Vista del Mar and its parent company, Signature Healthcare Services, were found to have been guilty on the following grounds:

 The defense team representing Aurora and Signature Healthcare took the ruling on the civil lawsuit with the appeals court arguing that: